Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Model and methods

 where each covariance $\mr{K}_{\{\bullet\}}(k)\in\Rn{K\times K}$ corresponds to the respective covariances of the uncertain inputs and parameters defined by vector $\m \theta_k$.
 Finally, the covariance from the measurement noise is defined as follows

 where $\mr{K}_{\m v\m v}(k):=\mr{Cov}\!\left(\m v_k,\m v_k\right)\in\Rn{n_y\times n_y}$ denotes the covariance of the measurement noise at time step $k$.

 To that end, in order to compute Equation~\eqref{eq:Kxx}, the stacked covariance $\mr{K}_{\m b\m b}[k]$ is assembled from~\eqref{eq:Kbb_stacked_pre}, where each block covariance $\mr{K}_{\m b^{\mr{s}}\m b^{\mr{s}}}(k)$ is given by~\eqref{eq:Kbs_cov_pre} and depends on $\mr{K}_{\m x\m x}(k-1)$, $\mr{K}_{\m b_{\theta}\m b_{\theta}}(k)$ in~\eqref{eq:Kbu_pre}, with $\mr{K}_{\theta}(k)$ and $\mr{K}_{\m v}^{\mr{s}}(k)$ defined by~\eqref{eq:Ktheta_pre} and~\eqref{eq:Kv_pre}.
 We note that under such construction, Equation~\eqref{eq:Kxx} admits a linear least squares interpretation over the same horizon.
 By defining $(\m A[k])^\dagger := (\m A[k]^\top \m A[k])^{-1} \m A[k]^\top$, we obtain $\mr{K}_{\m x\m x}[k] = (\m A[k])^\dagger \mr{K}_{\m b\m b}[k] ((\m A[k])^\dagger)^\top$, which is the covariance of the estimator $\hat{\m x}[k] = (\m A[k])^\dagger \m b[k]$.
 This relation is similar to a linear Gaussian estimator; for Gaussian random vectors, the first two moments fully characterize the distribution, and covariance propagation is therefore sufficient to quantify the estimation uncertainty.
-However, in the proposed framework, covariance propagation does not require Gaussian distribution assumptions.
-That being said, unlike conventional sensitivity based first and second order moment mappings, the proposed DAE formulation considers $\m A[k]$ and propagates uncertainty across all states (measured and unmeasured) while accounting for all sources and types of uncertainty in the DAE and measurement model.
+However, in the proposed framework, covariance propagation does not require Gaussian distribution assumptions. \comment{The closed-form mapping in~\eqref{eq:Kxx} is distribution-agnostic in the covariance propagation, as it propagates the input covariance $\mr{K}_{\m b\m b}[k]$ to the state covariance $\mr{K}_{\m x\m x}[k]$ using only the means and variances of rainfall, parameters, and measurement noise, without assuming a specific probability distribution for any of these inputs.
+A distributional assumption is introduced only at the confidence interval computation in~\eqref{eq:normal_propagation}, where the variance $[\mr{K}_{\m x\m x}(k)]_{jj}$ for each state variable $x_j(k)$ is mapped to a confidence interval using the adopted distribution model $\mc{D}_j$ for each variable in Tab.~\ref{tab:pse_uncertainty}.
+The two operations are independent, and $\mr{K}_{\m x\m x}[k]$ does not depend on the choice between Gaussian, log-normal, and truncated Gaussian families; the adopted distribution model can be replaced without recomputing $\mr{K}_{\m x\m x}[k]$.} That being said, unlike conventional sensitivity based first and second order moment mappings, the proposed DAE formulation considers $\m A[k]$ and propagates uncertainty across all states (measured and unmeasured) while accounting for all sources and types of uncertainty in the DAE and measurement model.